-Accordingly, all references in the accompanying product supplement no. 168-A-I to the "Dow Jones EURO STOXX $50^{\$}$ Index."
-We have entered into a non-exclusive license with STOXX Limited (including its affiliates) for the right to use the EURO STOXX $50^{\$}$ Index in connection with the offering of securities, including the notes.
+Accordingly, all references in the accompanying product supplement no. 168-A-I to the "Dow Jones EURO STOXX 50[®] Index." will be deemed to refer to the "EURO STOXX 50[®] Index."
+We have entered into a non-exclusive license with STOXX Limited (including its affiliates) for the right to use the EURO STOXX 50[®] Index in connection with the offering of securities, including the notes.